Reds vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Tony Gonsolin (3-1) to the mound for his eighth start this season.
+- The Dodgers will send Noah Syndergaard (1-4) to the mound for his 12th start this season.

 |Opponent